 Fellows’ Public Engagement

-Mo Al-Talib contributed to a new report co-authored by fellow Bnar Talabani for the Kidney Research UK Health Inequalities Report entitled “TIME TO ACT: A new review of kidney health inequalities” published July 2024.
+Mo Al-Talib contributed to a new report co-authored by fellow Bnar Talabani and team for the Kidney Research UK Health Inequalities Report entitled “TIME TO ACT: A new review of kidney health inequalities” published July 2024.

 Claire Salter developed and continues to curate the PI4KA website, hosted by the University of Exeter.
 The aim of the website is to build a support network for families affected by PI4KA-related disorders and a patient registry to facilitate life-changing research.